bombsquad-community/plugin-manager/README.md

 **Important:** Please check out the [api7](https://github.com/bombsquad-community/plugin-manager/tree/api7) branch if you're using the game version (1.7.0 <= your game version <= 1.7.19) which uses API 7 plugins.
-If you're on game version (1.7.20 or a later version) where it uses API 8 plugins, then proceed with the rest of the README here.
+If you're on game version (1.7.20 your game version <= 1.7.36) where it uses API 8 plugins, then proceed with the rest of the README here.

 -------------------------------